yayoamigo/Portfolio/README.md

 ## 📝 License

-This project is not lincesed
+This project is MIT licensed.